Home

 I have made mistakes like everyone and most often when I don't see the forest for the trees.
 Bottom Line: What will make you happy in retirement.

 (We are not financial planners and this general checklist is not intended to take the place of advice from experts.
-Please do your own checking into how best to plan for retirement.
+Please do your own checking and consult with experts into how best to plan for retirement.

 This is general information only which we hope can be helpful but is not intended as advice or even opinion.